All Episodes

 Our mission is to redistribute wealth.

-We got to get our buddy Bodito.
+We got to get our buddy Bo Didle for a while.

-Bo Deedle thinks I'm mad at him.
+Bo Didle thinks I'm mad at him.

-Can you tell Bodidle I'm not mad at him?
+Can you tell Bo Didle I'm not mad at him?

-I uh I told him I don't have email anymore.
+I don't have email anymore.

-I love Bo Deedle.
+I love Bo Didle.

 He's a trip.

-Anyway, our mission is to redistribute well.
+Anyway, our mission is to redistribute wealth.

 That's what their mission is.

-The worst part for me is when you when I've interviewed all these people that were ignored by everybody else in the media, these whistleblowers, I'm just like looking at them, and I'm like, that's like salt of the earth.
+The worst part for me is when I've interviewed all these people that were ignored by everybody else in the media, these whistleblowers, I'm just like looking at them and I'm like, that's like salt of the earth, great people that are not going to sign an affidavit under penalty of perjury about something that they did not actually see.

 Now, you might have a few hardcore partisans that I guess might be stupid and willing to do that.